-With ground-breaking mydlink Cloud Services, you can monitor your home network from anywhere on your iPhone, iPad, and Android device.
+The DIR-810L is also mydlink enabled, which gives you access to your home network no matter where you are.
+Now you can monitor and manage your home network from anywhere from your laptop, iPhone®, iPad®, or AndroidTM device.
 See websites that are being visited, block unwanted devices and receive automatic e-mail alerts when unauthorized connections are attempted.

-With SharePort Mobile, wirelessly access your media on your iPhone, iPad, or Android device from any connected USB drive.
 Best of all, the apps for network management and file access are free.

-\ Maximum wireless signal rate derived from IEEE Standard 802.11ac (draft), 802.11a, 802.11g, and 802.11n specifications.
+\ Maximum wireless signal rate derived from IEEE Standard 802.11ac, 802.11a, 802.11g, and 802.11n specifications.
 Actual data throughput will vary.
 Network conditions and environmental factors, including volume of network traffic, building materials and construction, and network overhead, lower actual data throughput rate.
 Environmental conditions will adversely affect wireless signal range.